 - Highest point: 2,737 m.a.s.l.

 On foot from Mestia to Ushguli - this is one of the most popular walks in Svaneti.
 The route is relatively easy to manage, of manageable length and leads through various traditional Svaneti mountain villages.
 This has the advantage that you have the choice of camping or staying in inns that are located in all the villages you pass.
-We recommend to calculate four days for the route.
-As an experienced hiker you can also do it well in three days.
+We recommend calculating four days for the route.
+As an experienced hiker, you can also do it well in three days.

 It's 57 km by foot from Mestia (photo) to Ushguli.